arjunpunnappurath/library-app-/README.md

 This application has different modules that does its own respective jobs but is mainly confined to the idea of book managements and no subsequent major moudles like a User profile is incorporated which can be done in the subsequent iterations.

+Here the appication demonstrates the solid principles effectively and can be used as a reference to start writing simple apis in Golang for beginners.

 This application uses a Postgres db which is hosted with the help of Elephantsql which is maintained in cloud.